US hockey picks 4 Nations-heavy roster for the Winter Olympics, adding Keller, Thompson and Jones

 Keller, who's captain of the Utah Mammoth and tied for their lead in scoring, wore the “C" at worlds.
 Thompson, who plays for the Buffalo Sabres, was a point-a-game producer.

+“He’s 6-foot-6 and can skate like the wind,” Guerin said.
+"He’s got an incredible shot, scoring ability — he’s got versatility, as well.
+He can play center, play wing, kill penalties, he’s on the power play.
+The versatility, size and skill level are a pretty unique package.”

 The U.S. followed Canada's lead after its northern neighbor also chose a 4 Nations-heavy roster.
-But while Canada made some changes in net beyond starter Jordan Binnington, the Americans went with the same three goaltenders: Connor Hellebuyck, Jake Oettinger and Jeremy Swayman.
+But while Canada made some changes in net beyond starter Jordan Binnington, the Americans went with the same three goaltenders: reigning league MVP Connor Hellebuyck, Jake Oettinger and Jeremy Swayman.

-Left off were Jason Robertson of the Dallas Stars, who's leads U.S. players in points this season, and a couple other elite goal scorers, Cole Caufield and Alex DeBrincat.
+Left off were Jason Robertson of the Dallas Stars, who's leads U.S. players in points this season, and a couple other elite goal scorers, Cole Caufield and Alex DeBrincat, who are each 5-foot-8.
+Asked about size as a factor in decision-making, Guerin said it was a bonus, adding, “It doesn’t help if you’re big and you stink.”

+“We actually have to build a team,” Guerin said.
+“We have to fill roles.
+We have certain responsibilities that go up and down the lineup that we need players that are elite in those categories.”

 Guerin and his management staff, along with coach Mike Sullivan, prioritized experience and players they knew well.
 That meant sticking with depth forwards Vincent Trocheck and Brock Nelson over Robertson and others.